 Quick and easy, 10-ingredient Italian Christmas Cookies.
-These cookies will rival your classic sugar cookie that’s been passed down from generation to generation.
-These cookies are soft, fluffy, and have a classic sugar cookie.
+These cookies will rival your classic sugar cookie recipe that’s been passed down from generation to generation.
+These cookies are soft, fluffy, and have a buttery-rich sugar cookie flavor.

 In just a few days, it will be December.
-This time of year always go by quick with Christmas parties, and holiday work parties.
+This time of year always goes by quickly with Christmas parties, gift exchanges, and holiday work parties.
 In between shopping and gift wrapping, I like to bake.
-I always start the holiday season off with Thanksgiving and then I start to bake cookies and fudge for the Christmas season.
+I always start the season off on Thanksgiving Day where I start planning and baking cookies and fudge for the Christmas season.
 This season, I’m all about these Italian Christmas Sugar Cookies.

 Perhaps the best part of making these easy sugar cookies is that the dough doesn’t need to be rolled out on a floured surface.
 During the holiday season, I don’t always have the counter space to do that and sometimes I like to pack up all the ingredients and head to a friends house where they don’t the room to roll out cookies.
 Well these cookies just need time to chill in the refrigerator and that’s totally okay with me while I enjoy a glass of wine with my friend.